 How Should I Prepare for an Interview With the Media?

-One thing I stress during the media training sessions I do is “Preparation makes perfect, or as close to perfect as you can get.”
+One thing I stress during the media training workshops I do is “Preparation makes perfect, or as close to perfect as you can get.”
 There’s no question that anyone who prepares properly for media interviews, will do better at them, all other things being equal.

 1. Learn All You Can About the Issue